-We’ll spend much of the next two days exploring the loop roads around the reserve, enjoying the spectacle of waterfowl and other species - including Western Meadowlarks singing from the tops of bushes, small mixed flocks of bluebirds perched on fenceposts and crowds of showy Red-winged Blackbirds.
+We will spend much of the next two days exploring the loop roads around the reserve, enjoying the spectacle of waterfowl and other species including Western Meadowlarks singing from the tops of bushes, small mixed flocks of bluebirds perched on fenceposts and crowds of showy Red-winged Blackbirds.

-Around the information centre, Gambel’s Quail and various sparrows feed - notably Spotted Towhee, White-crowned and White-throated.
-Woodpeckers can include Ladder-backed as well as Northern Flicker and Red-naped Sapsucker, and we have a good chance of spotting the impressive Great Horned Owl.
-The abundance of easy prey attracts scavenging Coyotes, too.
+Around the information centre, Gambel’s Quail and various sparrows feed and woodpeckers can include Ladder-backed, as well as Northern Flicker and Red-naped Sapsucker.
+We have a good chance of spotting the impressive Great Horned Owl and the abundance of easy prey also attracts scavenging Coyotes.

-Both Black and Say’s Phoebes overwinter in the area and March sees the arrival of the season’s first brilliant Vermilion Flycatchers: all are well worth looking out for from and around viewing platforms as we drive the ‘loops’.
+Both Black and Say’s Phoebes overwinter in the area and March sees the arrival of the season’s first brilliant Vermilion Flycatchers, all of which are well worth looking out for from and around viewing platforms as we drive the ‘loops’.
 The first flocks of hirundines also appear over the wetlands in March, with chances of Cliff, Northern Rough-winged, Barn, Tree and Violet-green Swallows.

-It's only a one-hour drive today from Socorro to Albuquerque, so we'll have time to enjoy some final birding this morning as we return north.
+It is only a one-hour drive today from Socorro to Albuquerque, so we will have time to enjoy some final birding as we return north.

-Late afternoon departure from Albuquerque to Dallas Fort Worth (Texas), where we connect with our onward overnight flight back to London.
+Late afternoon departure from Albuquerque with our onward overnight flight back to the UK.